bertinatto/blog/content/fixed/about.md

 draft: false
 ---

-My name is Fábio J. Bertinatto and I am a software engineer.
+My name is Fábio and I am a programmer.
+This blog is meant to be a log of things that I learned recently.